Pass Expressions with Analytics Extensions

 MATLAB is a high-level language that enables you to perform computationally intensive tasks faster than with traditional programming languages such as C, C++ and Fortran.
 You can use MATLAB in a wide range of applications, including signal and image processing, communications, control design, test and measurement, financial modeling and analysis, and computational biology.
 For information on how to configure your MATLAB server to work with Tableau please contact MATLAB support.

-To read more about the possibilities of MATLAB in Tableau, see Put your MATLAB models and algorithms to work in Tableau.
+To read more about the possibilities of MATLAB in Tableau, see Put your MATLAB models and algorithms to work in Tableau(Link opens in a new window).

 Python is a widely used high-level programming language for general-purpose programming.
-By sending Python commands to an external service, you can do things like predicting customer churn or running sentiment analysis.
+By sending Python commands to an analytics extension, you can do things like predicting customer churn or running sentiment analysis.

 Tableau Python Server (TabPy) is part of Tableau's expanding range of extensibility options.
-To install TabPy, visit this GitHub page.
-To read more about the possibilities of Python in Tableau, see Building advanced-analytics applications with TabPy.
+To install TabPy, visit this GitHub page(Link opens in a new window).
+To read more about the possibilities of Python in Tableau, see Building advanced-analytics applications with TabPy(Link opens in a new window).

 SCRIPT functions for expressions

-In Tableau Desktop, a set of four SCRIPT functions are available for passing expressions to external services and obtaining a result.
+In Tableau Desktop, a set of four SCRIPT functions are available for passing expressions to analytics extensions and obtaining a result.
 The functions are:

 See SCRIPT_BOOL for details and examples.
 Because these SCRIPT_ functions are table calculations functions, addressing and partitioning concepts apply.
 (For an explanation of these concepts, see The basics: addressing and partitioning.)
-Tableau makes one call to an external service per partition.
+Tableau makes one call to an the analytics extension per partition.

-Because connecting to an external service involves some overhead, try to pass values as vectors rather than as individual values whenever possible.
-For example if you set addressing to Cell (for example, by clicking the field in the view and choosing Compute Along > Cell), Tableau will make a separate call per row to the external service; depending on the size of the data, this can result in a very large number of individual calls.
+Because connecting to an analytics extension involves some overhead, try to pass values as vectors rather than as individual values whenever possible.
+For example if you set addressing to Cell (for example, by clicking the field in the view and choosing Compute Along > Cell), Tableau will make a separate call per row to the analytics extension; depending on the size of the data, this can result in a very large number of individual calls.
 If you instead use a column that identifies each row that you would use in the level of detail, you could compute along that column so that Tableau could pass those values in a single call.

-Tableau allows connections to external services via a set of SCRIPT functions.
-In order to use these external services, you must establish a connection to an external server.
+Tableau allows connections to analytics extensions via a set of SCRIPT functions.
+In order to use these analytics extensions, you must establish a connection to an external server.
 Connections to Rserve, MATLAB Server, and Python Server are currently supported.

 Tableau Desktop can connect to R via either plaintext or SSL-encrypted traffic.
 For direction on which type to use, consult your system administrator.